 John F. Cordisco, Esquire

 John F. Cordisco is the founding partner of Cordisco & Saile LLC in Bucks County, PA.
 The firm’s primary focus is personal injury litigation.
 John has practiced law since 1987, graduating from Temple Law School in 1986.
 From 1981 to 1986, he served as the Representative from Bucks County in the Pennsylvania House of Representatives.
 During his tenure, John served on the House Judiciary Committee, Labor Relations Committee, and served as Chairman of the House Committee on Veterans’ Health Care.
 He was appointed to the Disciplinary Board of the Supreme Court of Pennsylvania, after previously serving as a hearing committee member in Disciplinary District II.
 John is a member of the Bucks County Bar Association, where he served as a Trustee of its Charitable Foundation.
 John has three children and six grandchildren, and currently resides in Newtown, Pennsylvania.
-Mr. Cordisco was appointed to the Disciplinary Board in April of 2015 and reappointed in 2018.
-His term will expire in April of 2021.
+Mr. Cordisco was appointed to the Disciplinary Board in April 2015 and reappointed in 2018.
+His term will expire in April 2021.

 David A. Fitzsimons, Esquire